-Jennifer A. Neely, LCSW-R offers psychotherapy and psychoanalysis to adults in a private setting in the Flatiron District and Village areas of Manhattan.
+Jennifer A. Neely, LCSW-R offers psychotherapy and psychoanalysis to adults in a private setting in the Village area of Manhattan.
 She has worked in the field for over a decade and is licensed by New York State as Clinical Social Worker (LCSW-R).
 She holds a Master's degree from New York University's School of Social Work.
 She is a member and on the faculty of NPAP (National Psychological Association for Psychoanalysis).
 She is a Certified Psychoanalyst.
 She supervises early career professionals.

 People who come to see her are oftentimes feeling despair from anxiety and depression.
 They find themselves asking questions like: "If I'm so successful, why am I so unhappy?"
 Ms. Neely listens.
 People continue in treatment after the initial crisis has passed to consolidate their mastery over their problem and to continue to grow.
 With specialized training and experience working with people in recovery from addiction Ms. Neely assists people feeling the distress associated with loving someone who abuses drugs or other substances as well.
 She helps people to restore their lives after enduring a trauma.